ymajik/docker-apt-cacher-ng/README.md

 Apt-Cacher NG is a caching proxy, specialized for package files from Linux distributors, primarily for [Debian](http://www.debian.org/) (and [Debian based](https://en.wikipedia.org/wiki/List_of_Linux_distributions#Debian-based)) distributions but not limited to those.

-## Contributing

-If you find this image useful here's how you can help:

-- Send a pull request with your awesome features and bug fixes
-- Help users resolve their [issues](../../issues?q=is%3Aopen+is%3Aissue).
-- Support the development of this image with a [donation](http://www.damagehead.com/donate/)

-## Issues

-Before reporting your issue please try updating Docker to the latest version and check if it resolves the issue.
-Refer to the Docker [installation guide](https://docs.docker.com/installation) for instructions.

-SELinux users should try disabling SELinux using the command `setenforce 0` to see if it resolves the issue.

-If the above recommendations do not help then [report your issue](../../issues/new) along with the following information:

-- Output of the `docker version` and `docker info` commands
-- The `docker run` command or `docker-compose.yml` used to start the image.
-Mask out the sensitive bits.
-- Please state if you are using [Boot2Docker](http://www.boot2docker.io), [VirtualBox](https://www.virtualbox.org), etc.

 # Getting started

 ## Installation

 Automated builds of the image are available on [Dockerhub](https://hub.docker.com/r/ymajik/apt-cacher-ng) and is the recommended method of installation.

-> **Note**: Builds are also available on [Quay.io](https://quay.io/repository/ymajik/apt-cacher-ng)

 ```bash
 docker pull ymajik/apt-cacher-ng:latest